jfc3/presentations/aria/ReadMe.md

 Enhancements:

+* Updated copyright to 2019 alogn with fixing a few broken/re-directed links.
 * Changed the slides to use HTML5.
 * Make sure all the slides are up-to-date and accessible.
 * Make my slides examples are accessible.